-No. However, if the receivables assigned to the purchaser are subject to Law 16/2011, of 24 June, consumer finance, the consumer-obligor may exercise against the purchaser the same exceptions which he could exercise against the seller (including the right to set off).
+No. However, if the receivables assigned to the purchaser are subject to Act 16/2011, the consumer-obligor of the receivable must be informed of the transfer (except in case the seller keeps providing servicing) and the consumer-obligor may exercise against the purchaser the same exceptions which he could exercise against the seller (including the right to set-off).